 - Thinly slice all the vegetables using a sharp knife or a mandolin.
-For this recipe I used my knife for everything but the carrots.
-I shredded my carrots with one of my favourite (and cheapest!) kitchen gadget.
-Check out this Julienne Peeler .
-My Japanese Mandoline Slicer has a blade to do this but for times when I only need to do one carrot or one zucchini this is perfect.
+For this recipe, I used my knife for everything but the carrots.
+I shredded my carrots with one of my favourite (and cheapest!) kitchen gadgets.
+Check out this Julienne Peeler.
+My Japanese Mandoline Slicer has a blade to do this but for times when I only need to do one carrot or one zucchini, this is perfect.
 You can also just grate your carrots.

 - Chop the cilantro and peanuts.